 The Office of Student Activities and Community Service will be able to issue student identification cards to all new students who are already registered for courses.
 Please review the schedule for your orientation date to see when the office is available to process your ID.

 There is no additional cost for orientation.
 Orientation is a student program that is covered by student activity fees.

 Registration for orientation is available at the start of open registration for each upcoming term.

 We strongly encourage you to register for orientation as soon as possible and definitely as soon as you have registered for your courses.
 The registration site closes the week before orientation so that we can finalize numbers.
 Please do not wait until the last minute to sign up!

-To register for orientation, please use the registration form on this website.
-Once you complete the form and submit your information you have completed your registration process.
+To register for orientation, please use the registration link on this website.
+Once you complete the form and submit your information, you have completed your registration process.

 Family members are certainly welcome to attend orientation.
 It is important to note that space is limited and most of our content is geared directly to new students.
 We will be offering a family workshop opportunity during orientation.
 We are asking students to indicate if they will have a family member join them during the registration process so that we can plan accordingly.

 We do our best to schedule a variety of dates, times, and formats to meet the many needs of our diverse student body.
-Still we realize that the options that we provide may not work with your schedule.
-If you truly cannot make one of our sessions, a hold will be placed on your student record early in the semester.
-This hold will give you access to an online course where you will be able complete orientation.
-When you have completed the course, the hold can be removed from you student account.
+Still, we realize that the options that we provide may not work with your schedule.
+If you truly cannot make one of our sessions, an online Moodle orientation will be available.
+The benefit of attending one of our webinars is that students will have the opportunity to to ask questions, receive advice, and connect with orientation leaders and other incoming students.